NEON & CONCRETE — Story #07

 “You’re about a decade too young to start, but say I did believe you, what outfit were you with?”

-“3rd Sub-Con Marine Division,” he says with a smirk, narrowing his eyes.
+“3rd Sub-Con Marine Division,” he says, a smirk of narrowing his eyes.

-The answer is so far off the mark that I can’t even be pissed off.
-I laugh until I see a flicker of anger in his face and my guard is up.
+The answer is so far off the mark I can’t even be pissed off, I laugh until I see a flicker of anger in his face and my guard is up.
 “Back off, kid.”

-“Listen,” he steps back and raises his palms up.
+“Listen,” he steps back and raises his palms.
 “Calm is what’s called for here,” he winks again.
-“I didn’t mean no disrespect, it’s just we don’t get a lot of Vets down this way, you know.”
+“I didn’t mean no disrespect; just we don’t get a lot of Vets down this way, you know.”

 “How do you know who I am?”